FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-04-validate-fields-angular-reactive-forms.md

 The `FormGroup` then collects those values and if _all_ of them are valid, it sets the form to `valid`.
 This is what we check with the `profileForm.valid` to disable the button.

-## Adding custom validators for a single form control
+## Adding custom validators to a single form control

 There are a lot of blog posts out there telling you how to write a custom validator.
 But let us cover this shortly: A custom validator is a function which returns `null` or an object `{ ... }` in case everything is okay (`null`) or there are errors. `{ /* errors go in here */ }`.